imacrayon/alpine-ajax/docs/examples/loading.md

 </div>
 ```

-The contact table could take a while to fetch if it's large and it would be helpful to indicate to our users that the app is processing thier request.
+The contact table could take a while to fetch if it's large and it would be helpful to indicate to our users that the app is processing their request.

 Fortunately, Alpine AJAX adds `aria-busy="true"` to AJAX targets while a request is processing.
 We can can use this attribute in our CSS to automatically show and hide a loading indicator: